Who Attends Short Programs?

 DDA Account #004632424694 (MIT Incoming Wire).

 Transfers should be in U.S. dollars and include any transfer fees.
 Bank of America does not use IBAN numbers.
-Registrant's name, program name, and invoice number must be included in the transfer.
+The registrant's name and invoice number must be included in the transfer.
 Please note that registrants are responsible for all fees charged by their originating bank and any intermediate bank(s) and that wires may take up to two weeks to reach our office.
-To expedite the process, we recommend that registrants email the transfer receipt from their bank to firstname.lastname@example.org.
+To expedite the process, we request that registrants email the transfer receipt from their bank to firstname.lastname@example.org.

 Contract/Purchase Orders: Registrants whose payment is to be covered by a government contract or company purchase order should notify us immediately.
 The purchase order paperwork is due no later than two weeks after acceptance or six weeks before the program, whichever is earlier, to email@example.com.
 If a contract or purchase order is not received by the specific date, the registrant may submit a letter of authorization for payment.
 Enrollment cannot be guaranteed without receipt of a purchase order or a letter of authorization.
 Each purchase order or letter of authorization should include the name of the registrant as well as the program name for which the payment is intended.
 All purchase orders and government contracts should have prepayment authorization to ensure that payment is received prior to the course.
 Participants whose invoices remain unpaid seven business days prior to the course start will be removed with applicable cancellation penalties.

-Receipts will be emailed once payment is received.
+Receipts will be emailed once payment is received and reviewed.

 If you previously completed an MIT Professional Education Short Programs course and need a letter verifying this, please contact us.